judovana/WorstCrossWords/README.md

 # WorstCrossWords
- * This is AI powered, multilanguage, *terminal*,  worst crossword game ever created
+ * This is AI powered, multi-language, *terminal*,  worst crossword game ever created
  * it is powered by awesome `transformers` and `diffusers` by https://huggingface.co
  * I'm no python master non python enthusiastic, so I apologies for bad practices